 Continuing Care and Levels of Care

-At Ascent Children’s Health System, we aim to provide outstanding children in a variety of situations.
+At Ascent Children’s Health System in Arkansas, we aim to provide outstanding children in a variety of situations.
 Our Child Health Management Services (CHMS) offers both a day treatment and outpatient services to help children overcome developmental delays.
 We also offer Rehabilitate Services for Persons with Mental Illnesses (RSPMI) for children struggling with mental illness on an outpatient or day treatment basis.

 Each year, we will conduct evaluations of your child’s progress with us to ensure that he or she is meeting treatment goals and determine continued necessity of services.
 Some of our children will step down from a day program into outpatient services, while others will transition from outpatient services to school-based programs.
 Other children may need to step up from our outpatient or school-based services into a day program.